 CITES (the Convention on International Trade in Endangered Species) is a voluntary agreement between international governments to protect wild plants and animals from being traded internationally in ways that threaten their survival.
-CITES now aims to protect over 35,000 species from extinction including Africa’s great apes and many monkeys.
+CITES now aims to protect over 35,000 animal and plant species from extinction, including apes and monkeys.

 CITES categorizes species based on their risk of extinction with differing degrees of protection for each category.
 Appendix I, the category of most urgently threatened species, includes all species of great apes and numerous other primates cared for by PASA member wildlife centers.

 The agreement does not just protect living animals from being traded, but animal artifacts as well.
 Examples of these include bushmeat, primate body parts used for decoration and animal parts ground into powder to use for traditional medicine.
 All of these are very real threats for African primates.

 The idea of monitoring international wildlife trade was a relatively new concept when CITES was first discussed in 1963 at an IUCN (The World Conservation Union) meeting.
 It took 12 years for CITES to become active in 1975, with 80 countries initially agreeing to the terms set forth.
 Today, 183 countries are CITES members.
 While the impact humans were having on wildlife may not have been as obvious then as it is now, CITES was certainly not formed a moment too soon.
 A report released in 2014 created a “Living Planet Index,” which showed that over 50% of the world’s species had been lost between 1970 and 2010.